-- F. Existing residential buildings that have a change in use to another legal, conforming use shall conform to the buffer and structure setback requirements and all other requirements of the Program. - G. A use which is listed as a conditional use but which existed prior to adoption of this Program or any amendment thereto, and for which a conditional use permit has not been obtained, shall be considered a nonconforming use. - H. A structure for which a variance has been issued shall be considered a legal nonconforming structure, and the requirements of this section shall apply as they apply to preexisting nonconformities. - I. If a nonconforming use is discontinued for 12 consecutive months or 12 months during any 2-year period, the nonconforming rights shall expire and any subsequent use shall be conforming.
+- E. Existing residential buildings that have a change in use to another legal, conforming use shall conform to the buffer and structure setback requirements and all other requirements of the Program. - F. A use which is listed as a conditional use but which existed prior to adoption of this Program or any amendment thereto, and for which a conditional use permit has not been obtained, shall be considered a nonconforming use. - G. A structure for which a variance has been issued shall be considered a legal nonconforming structure, and the requirements of this section shall apply as they apply to preexisting nonconformities. - H. A structure which is being or has been used for a nonconforming use shall not be used for a different nonconforming use, except as provided below, and only upon the approval of a shoreline conditional use permit: - 1.
+No reasonable alternative conforming use is practical; - 2.
+The proposed use will be as consistent with the policies and provisions of the Act and this Program and as compatible with uses in the area as the preexisting use; and - 3.
+Conditions may be attached to the permit that are deemed necessary to assure compliance with the requirements of this Program and the policies of the Act and to assure that the use will not become a nuisance or hazard. - I. If a nonconforming use is discontinued for 12 consecutive months or 12 months during any 2-year period, the nonconforming rights shall expire and any subsequent use shall be conforming.